chikason/ExpanseApp/README.md

 Note:
-The note rates are fetch from the fixer.io, but the  converter calculatio is done on the app.
+The currency  rates are fetch from the fixer.io, but the  converter calculatio is done on the app.